iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

 # Explore ML Experiments

-When you create a project by connecting to a Git repository, the project is added to your Iterative Studio dashboard.
-You can dive deep into the projects shown in your Iterative Studio dashboard to explore all the ML experiments, visualize and compare them, and run new experiments.
-For this, open the project by clicking the project name (in this case, `example-get-started`).
+The projects dashboard in Iterative Studio contains all the projects you created by connecting to Git repositories.
+To explore all ML experiments in a project, visualize and compare them, and run new experiments, open the project by clicking the project name (in this case, `example-get-started`).

 An experiments table for the project will be generated as shown below.
 This includes metrics, hyperparameters, and information about datasets and models.